 The best MCAT study plan will change the way you approach test-taking and turn you into an MCAT expert who understands how to test is written, and how to avoid the traps that test-writers set for you.

 After all, accomplishing a shaky backflip is one thing, but perfecting it into a gymnastic masterpiece is another.
-An intergral component of your study plan should be my Open Source MCAT Course.
-After you join you get free access to a huge library of free online MCAT prep and review (more than 350 hours!).
+An intergral component of your study plan should be my MCAT Club.
+After you join you get access to a huge library of online MCAT prep and review (more than 350 hours!).